Domestic Short Hair Cross, 3 years 2 months, Female

 There are cats and kittens available for adoption from the shelter.

 The adoption fees are different depending on the shelter.
-Please see contact us
+Please see contact us for more information.

 The hours are different depending on the location of the shelter.
-Please see our contact details and opening hours
+Please see our contact details and opening hours.

 Yes, they're all desexed, microchipped, vaccinated and wormed.

 We can't tell you about specific cats, but most of our cats for adoption are strays.

 The adoption fee covers the costs of preparing each cat for adoption so further discounts cannot apply.

 If you are renting, you will need to provide a rental agreement indicating that you are permitted to keep a pet in your home.
 This needs to be done prior to adopting.
 You can seek an agreement directly through your landlord or property manager.
 For more information please read the Tenants Union of Victoria renting with pets factsheet.